-Experimental measurements of the collimator kicks were performed at the End Station A (ESA) facility [4] at the Stanford Linear Accelerator Center (SLAC).
-The basic idea behind the experiment is to excite transverse wakefields by passing a bunch of electrons through a collimator at various offsets from its centre, and deduce the scale of the wakefield from the transverse kick received by the bunch.
+Experimental measurements of the collimator kicks were performed at the End Station A (ESA) facility [15] at the Stanford Linear Accelerator Center (SLAC).
+Transverse wakefields can be measured when a bunch of electrons is passed through a collimator at various offsets from its centre, and it is possible to deduce the scale of the wakefield from the transverse kick received by the bunch.

-The ESA facilty uses an electron beam extracted from the SLAC linac after acceleration to 28.5 GeV, and steered around a 24.5° bend.
+The ESA facility uses an electron beam extracted from the SLAC linac after acceleration to 28.5 GeV, and steered around a $24.5^{\circ}$ bend.
 There are no magnetic elements in the experimental region of ESA, with the exception of a dipole chicane used in a spectrometry experiment.
 Table I shows the properties of the ESA beam.